BryanjGora/CS_Portfolio-/gpiointerrupt_CC3220S_LAUNCHXL_nortos_ccs/README.md

-## Example Summary

-Application that toggles an LED(s) using a GPIO pin interrupt.
+Application that Serves as a thermostat

 ## Peripherals & Pin Assignments